MLi-lab-Bioinformatics-NJUCM/HerbiV/README_EN.md

 ### 0.1a5(2023.4.19)
 - The stability increases, which means it will not output nodes that are isolated from the network;
 - The calling method of the functions is unified.

+### 0.1a6(2023.5.27)
+- The vis function is added in output, which can output network graphics based on ECharts.
+-  The pipline function is modified accordingly.